Rethink-Rx

 Your ReThink-Rx™ Doctor Will Help

-Sickle cell anemia is a genetic blood disorder that affects millions of people around the world.
+Sickle cell anemia is a genetic blood disorder that affects millions of people worldwide.
 While there is no cure for sickle cell anemia, medical marijuana has been shown to be effective in providing relief from some of its symptoms.
 In this article, we will discuss how weed can help those suffering from this debilitating condition.
 Finally, we will look at the various forms of medical marijuana available, as well as the potential risks associated with using it to treat sickle cell anemia patients.

 What is Sickle Cell Anemia?